Constipation and Nausea: Are they related?

 Apple Cider Vinegar is a traditional yet very effective remedy for boosting digestive function, and may also help relieve nausea and sickness.
 It is worth starting with a small amount of Apple Cider Vinegar and building it up gradually, particularly if you have a sensitive system, as it may prove to be very effective and it is a good idea to let your system get used to it.
 Start with a 1/4 capful of vinegar in a small amount of water approximately 30 minutes before meals and then increase to a capful if well tolerated.

-There are certain foods that may exacerbate constipation that may well lead to a sensation of sickness.
-Dairy foods, as well as wheat, are often regarded as common trigger foods for those with a food intolerance.
+In some people there are certain foods that may exacerbate constipation that can lead to a sensation of sickness.
+Dairy foods, as well as wheat, are often regarded as common trigger foods for those with a food intolerance, particularly in women4.
 It might be worth trying a dairy-free diet for a period of time to see if it helps alleviate your symptoms.
 There are plenty of good quality, dairy free alternatives available in both independent health food shops and some supermarkets and it is certainly worth experimenting.
-Try oat, almond or coconut milk for example in place of cow's milk.
-If you would like to read about other foods that may trigger constipation, click here.

 When should I seek medical advice?

 If your constipation is severe (you have not passed a stool for several days) and you are also experiencing vomiting and/or a fever, we would recommend seeking advice from your GP.
 It is possible that there may be some kind of bowel blockage or obstruction.
 A bowel obstruction may occur when either the small or large intestine becomes partly or completely blocked - this prevents all fluid, food and gas from moving through the intestines, causing severe pain as well as nausea and vomiting.
-A blockage may be caused by a tumour, or scar tissue as well as severe constipation and is more likely to occur in conditions such as IBD (Irritable Bowel Disease) or diverticulitis.
+Medical advice should be sought in this case.

-You may like to read about how to maintain a healthy bowel, as well as some suggested natural remedies to help relieve constipation.
+You may like to read more about how to maintain a healthy bowel, as well as some suggested natural remedies to help relieve constipation in the following articles: